Article 1 (Purpose)

 This regulation applies to the authors related to 「J-INSTITUTE」

 - Research Ethics Committee (hereinafter referred to as “committee”) within 「J-INSTITUTE」to deliberate data related to research ethics shall be placed.

-- The chairman will be the manager of「J-INSTITUTE」.
+- The chairperson will be the Journal President.

 - The committee will be composed of Editorial Advisory Boards.

 - To manage following business, 1 assistant can be chosen, and the assistant will be elected from the committee.